-- Complaints can also be an opportunity to learn and improve your service.
+Complaints can be an opportunity to learn and improve your service.

-When carrying out practice inspections, national bodies such as the Care Quality Commission, Health Inspectorate Wales, The Regulation and Quality Improvement Authority (NI) and Healthcare Improvement Scotland will expect to see evidence that a service is responsive to people's needs and that practices engage with and involve patients in that process.
+When carrying out practice inspections, national bodies such as the Care Quality Commission, Health Inspectorate Wales, The Regulation and Quality Improvement Authority (NI), Scottish Health Boards and Healthcare Improvement Scotland will expect to see evidence that a service is responsive to people's needs and that practices engage with and involve patients in that process.

-Some patients may also leave feedback on your practice on the NHS Choices website, so it's worth monitoring comments here as well.
+- Some patients may also leave feedback about your practice on the NHS Choices website, so it's worth monitoring comments here as well.

-This guidance was correct at publication 13/01/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 03/02/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.